top of page

 The arthritis in the joint remains and may progress over time and this is simply symptomatic treatment.

-HOW DOES COOLED RADIO FREQUENCY ABLATION WORK?
+HOW DOES COOLED RADIOFREQUENCY ABLATION WORK?

 Radiofrequency ablation has been used for many years and utilises a small insulated needle to deliver a high-frequency electrical current that generates heat and damages the nerve fibres so pain signals can no longer be transmitted.